sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_19_CommentsInPythonProgramming/Q_19_CommentsInPythonProgramming_Quiz.md

 **Description**

-a) The main purpose of a comment is to explain the program itself.
+The main purpose of a comment is to explain the program itself.
 It can be any text.
 It is like a decoration to the program.

-b) It is not for displaying graphics.

-c) It is not to print something.

-d) It is not for adding videos.

 ---
 ---